-Call it what you will: Little friend, summon, besty, fido, endless companion, pet, random animal you found in the woods and will never leave behind, etc, a familiar is a creature -typically of arcane origin- that acts as a little companion to you.
+Call it what you will: Little friend, summon, besty, fido, endless companion, pet, the random animal you found in the woods and will never leave behind, etc.; a familiar is a creature – typically of arcane origin – that acts as a little companion to you.
 Such creatures can be fuzzy, slippery, cute, ferocious, or timid compliments to your character.
 So let’s open up this petting zoo and get all the adorableness!

 Helpful, Magical Companions

 Familiars are incredibly helpful if used right.
-They can scout, move small items, use Magic Items that they would be capable of wielding and activating (e.g. Immovable Rod), and if you’re a level 3 Warlock who took Pact of the Chain, when you attack, you can have your familiar attack instead, not to mention all the invocations you can pick to improve your familiar!
-In combat they’re supposed to take a turn on their own initiative, but I just have them share initiative with whoever summoned them just to make things faster.
+They can scout, move small items, use Magic Items that they would be capable of wielding and activating (e.g., Immovable Rod), and if you’re a level 3 Warlock who took Pact of the Chain, when you attack, you can have your familiar attack instead, not to mention all the invocations you can pick to improve your familiar!
+In combat, they’re supposed to take a turn on their own initiative, but I have them share initiative with whoever summoned them to make things faster.

 Finding a Familiar

-Now as for what the Find Familiar spell can summon, it actually has quite the range, though it can only summon one at a time, or change what it is every time you cast it, which takes 10 gp in materials.
+As for what the Find Familiar spell can summon, it has quite the range, though it can only summon one at a time or change what it is every time you cast it, which takes 10 gp in materials.
 But it can make a familiar that takes a form with the stats of a Bat, Cat, Crab, Frog, Hawk, Lizard, Octopus, Owl, Poisonous Snake, Fish (uses the Quipper stat block), Rat, Raven, Sea Horse, Spider, or Weasel.
-Though creatures like an Almiraj (in Tomb of Annihilation) can be included if your DM allows it.
-The summoned creature is a Celestial, Fey, or Fiend (your choice), but can be flavored differently if the option isn’t listed, but has similar stats.
-However, if you’re a Warlock with Pact of the Chain, you can also use the stats of an Imp, Pseudodragon, Quasit or Sprite.
-Personally -at least now that I’m thinking about it- I might allow any beast of CR ⅛ or lower to be a familiar, expanded to be any creature CR 1 or lower for Pact of the Chain just to make things easier and more broad.
+However, creatures like an Almiraj (in Tomb of Annihilation) can be included if your DM allows it.
+The summoned creature is a Celestial, Fey, or Fiend (your choice), but can be flavored differently if the option isn’t listed but has similar stats.
+However, if you’re a Warlock with Pact of the Chain, you can also use the stats of an Imp, Pseudodragon, Quasit, or Sprite.
+Personally -at least now that I’m thinking about it- I might allow any beast of CR ⅛ or lower to be a familiar, expanded to be any creature CR 1 or lower for Pact of the Chain to make things easier and broader.

-Now for the other ways of getting a “Familiar”, you can tame an animal (Tasha’s can help if you’re clueless), befriend it, make a deal, buy them, and so much more.
+Now for the other ways of getting a “Familiar,” you can tame an animal (Tasha’s can help if you’re clueless), befriend it, make a deal, buy them, and so much more.
 One warning I will give is to be careful about your sources.
-You never know if your familiar is sick, isn’t what it seems to be, or just has some funny magic about them.
-Come to think of it, a cursed familiar might be an interesting adventure to run at some point.
+You never know if your familiar is sick, isn’t what it seems to be, or has some funny magic about them.
+Come to think of it; a cursed familiar might be an exciting adventure to run at some point.

 Last of the Cuddles

-Finally, we reach the end of another article, this time with plenty of cuddly, and not so cuddly creatures.
-Familiars aren’t the most powerful creatures to ever exist, but they’re nice little buddies to pick up, with just that little bit of utility to make them invaluable, and enough flavor potential to be an incredible companion throughout the journey you and your companions embark upon.
+Finally, we reach the end of another article, this time with plenty of cuddly and not-so-cuddly creatures.
+Familiars aren’t the most powerful creatures to ever exist, but they’re lovely little buddies to pick up, with just that little bit of utility to make them invaluable and enough flavor potential to be an incredible companion throughout the journey you and your companions embark upon.